nowiley/nowiley.github.io/project_pages/3d_design.md

 **Secure Bag Lock:** Custom made for a pattented security bag.
 Replaced prototype design made with epoxy putty.
 Designed to be durable, easy to manufacture, and easy to install.
 Product is used today in San Francisco to protect high value items in high theft areas.

-**Battery:** Designed to interface with proprietary commercial units while using standard AA and AAA batteries.